GoodsChain/backend/memory-bank/activeContext.md

 - Importance of API versioning for long-term maintenance
 - Benefits of graceful shutdown with configurable timeouts
 - Implemented GitHub Actions for CI/CD, specifically for building and testing the project using Makefile commands.
+- Added a `build` target to the Makefile for compiling the application.